opengiveback/OpenGiveBack/README.md

 - ENOUGH work
 - created a UNICORN for you

-If you do not state the tier name, the default "fair" tier is always implied.
+If you do not state the tier name, the default **fair** tier is always implied.

-An entire category, much like opensource licenses, is created by this.
+An entire category, much like opensource licenses only mostly in the moral dimension, is created by this.
+This is chosen so that application of OpenGiveBack can not lead to various, location/legislation dependent obligations arising for those who apply OpenGiveBack.
+It is entirely voluntary and non-compulsory.
+It is the same reason why
 So as to be compatible with opensource licenses, the obligation required by OpenGiveBack is purely a moral one.